jueves, 4 de agosto de 1994

 no volveré a escribir un verso jamás.

-The words in my verses are a horror story,
+The words in my verses are a tale of horror,

 (Pintura del artista ruso